Bourbon Reforms: Trade and the economy

-A key reason for freeing trade was that King Charles wanted to remove the monopoly of Cádiz, a Spanish port, over trade with the Americas.
+A key reason for freeing trade was that King Charles III wanted to remove the monopoly of Cádiz, a Spanish port, over trade with the Americas.
 Cádiz could not supply for the large demand in the Americas.
 He also wanted to end the Spanish Crown's financial dependence on this monopoly.
-Free trade was largely supported, notably by important ministers like Gálvez, a Spanish Visitador general, who argued for more commercial deregulation and the end of the monopoly of Cádiz in his paper entitled “Discurso y reflexiones de un vasallo sobre la decadencia de nuestras Indias españoles”.
-Another supporter of free trade was Esquilache's commercial policy commission, which on February 14, 1765, submitted a report advocating imperial free trade to replace the Cádiz monopoly.
+Free trade was largely supported, notably by important ministers like Gálvez, a Spanish Visitador general, who argued for more commercial deregulation and the end of the monopoly of Cádiz in his paper entitled "Discurso y reflexiones de un vasallo sobre la decadencia de nuestras Indias españoles".
+Another supporter of free trade was Leopoldo de Gregorio, 1st Marquess of Esquilache's commercial policy commission, which on February 14, 1765, submitted a report advocating imperial free trade to replace the Cádiz monopoly.

 Another goal was to more efficiently extract raw materials from Spanish America and create a captive Spanish American market for Spanish goods.
 The Bourbons, with the help of administrator José Patiño, implemented several new strategies aimed at streamlining the production and importation of Spanish American goods to Spain.
 One such strategy that proved highly profitable was the establishment of royal monopolies and trading companies as early as 1717 that controlled the production of export crops such as tobacco and sugar in Cuba and cacao in Venezuela.
 By charging higher prices for Spanish imports and paying lower prices for exports from Spanish America, these companies used their monopolies to generate rents that disproportionately benefited the Spanish mainland over its Spanish American colonies.
 For example, during the 1750s, the royal monopoly on Cuban tobacco generated a profit of more than 500 million pesos.

 One of the testing grounds for this reformation of trade was in Venezuela.
-Starting in the 1730s, the monopoly on Venezuelan trade was held by the Royal Guipuzcoana company of Caracas.
+Starting in the 1730s, the monopoly on Venezuelan trade was held by the Royal Guipuzcoan Company of Caracas.
 Frustrations with this company's monopoly were felt among the majority of Venezuela's population and culminated in a revolt against the company in 1749, led by Juan Francisco de León.
 The revolt created a temporary alliance between elite creoles, Canarians, pardos, natives, and free blacks.
 While these efforts were quickly extinguished by Spanish forces, the Bourbons did put limits on the power of the Guipuzcoana company following the revolt.
 However, these limits primarily benefited the Mantuano elites who were creoles that profited highly from the cacao trade.

 In addition to changes to production, the nature of trade under the Bourbons, especially after 1740, also shifted – away from the Habsburg fleet system for shipping, which had many inefficiencies and was vulnerable to attack, and towards a single-ship system, which was more competitive with foreign merchants and opened up more Spanish American ports to transatlantic trade.